filinvadim/go-codestyle/README.md

 ```

 ### Getters
-It's neither idiomatic nor necessary to put Get into the getter's name.
+It's neither idiomatic nor necessary to put 'Get' into the getter's name.
 Do:
 ```go
 obj.Property()